qrnvz/quadrice/README.md

 # VERSIONS

+v1.0.3 input fields now accept a maximum of 4 characters;
 v1.0.2 roots can now only have two decimal places, fixed bug informing that the application is a virus;
 v1.0.1 calculation button is inactive if no numbers entered;
 v1.0.0 added details to calculation process;